AdityaSrikrishna/Employee-Payroll-App/README.md

-# Spring Boot Employee Payroll System (In-Memory Version)
+# Spring Boot Employee Payroll System with MySQL

-Welcome to the Employee Payroll System built with Spring Boot.
-This project demonstrates CRUD operations for managing employee payroll data using RESTful APIs and in-memory storage (H2 database).
+This is an extended version of the Employee Payroll project using MySQL as the backend database.
+It supports full CRUD operations through REST APIs with persistent data storage.

 ## Table of Contents